 Andrea is a member of the Workers' Compensation Department and concentrates her practice in the defense of employers and self-insureds in all manner of workers' compensation matters.
 She represents employers in many industries, including retail services, banking, construction and manufacturing, in addition to assisted living facilities and religious organizations.

 In 1999, Andrea earned her Bachelor of Arts degree from American University.
 Following her time in Washington, Andrea returned to the Philadelphia area and received her juris doctor from Widener University School of Law in 2002.
-While in law school, she served as a mediator for the Philadelphia Municipal Court, where she mediated landlord-tenant disputes and private criminal complaints.
+Andrea is licensed to practice in Pennsylvania, New Jersey and the U.S. District of New Jersey.

 • Catch Me If You Can: A Social Media Update, Marshall Dennehey Workers' Compensation Seminar, Philadelphia, PA, November 30, 2012

 • WLF Work/Life Panel Discussion presented by the Temple Women's Law Caucus and OUTLAW, Philadelphia, Pennsylvania, April 12, 2012

 • Valley of the Dolls: Drugs, Drugs, Drugs, Marshall Dennehey Workers' Compensation Seminar, October 27, 2011